patrickmineault/codebook/index.md

 ## Alternative formats

 <a href="_static/book.pdf">You can download a PDF version of this book here</a>.
 You can also take a look at a presentation I gave covering [the same materials](https://github.com/patrickmineault/research_code) [here](https://www.crowdcast.io/e/nma2021/29).
+[I discuss some of the practices in this book with Brian Okken on the Test & Code podcast](https://testandcode.com/193).
 Please contact me if you'd like to see a print edition of this book.

 ## Contact me

+I help businesses and labs implement the practices outlined in this book through my consulting firm, [xcorr consulting](https://xcorr.dev).
+Please get in touch at [hello@xcorr.dev](mailto:hello@xcorr.dev) to find out how we can work together.
+I'm also available for speaking engagements and collabs – reach out to the same address for that.

-<a href="https://github.com/patrickmineault/codebook/issues">You can report issues with the handbook here</a>. <a href='https://twitter.com/patrickmineault'>I'm active on Twitter</a>.
-For speaking engagements or collaborations, send me an email at patrick DOT mineault AT gmail DOT com.
+<a href="https://github.com/patrickmineault/codebook/issues">Issues with the handbook can be reported on Github</a>. <a href='https://twitter.com/patrickmineault'>I'm also active on Twitter</a>.